Date First Published: December 2, 2014

 - Management of complications of a treatment regime (e.g. total parenteral nutrition, ventilatory support)

-- Indications/contraindications and pre-requisites for use of a modality, drug or procedure
+- Pre-requisites for use of a modality, drug or procedure

 DATA MANAGEMENT FUNCTIONS IN CIS